bill-kerr/opus-cm/README.md

 Responses returned to users are to include the Content-Type header ```application/json```.
 Keys in the JSON data must be named using camel case.

 ### **Object Key**
 Each object in the JSON response should have an "object" key, which will inform the consumer about what type of data to expect.
+List or array responses should have a key of "list" and an additional key of "data", which contains the array or list of objects.

 ### **Errors**
 Like successful HTTP responses, returned errors must conform to a common definition.
 Below is a list of errors and their default messages.
 In most cases, the default error message should not be used, and a more specific message should be provided.